Tritlo/tritlo.github.io/_posts/2022-04-26-better-hpc-traces.md

 ### Error cases
 But what about our original purpose to find where errors occur?
 Let's try it!

-Here's our `Error.hs` program from before:
+Here's our error program from before:

 ```haskell
 go :: Int -> [Int]